weakish/docs-en/views/rest_api.md

 The `_weixin_unionid` key is automatically created by LeanCloud.

-#### Linking a Third Party Account
+#### Linking a Third-Party Account

-To link a third party account to an existing user, just update this user's `authData` attribute.
+To link a third-party account to an existing user, just update this user's `authData` attribute.

 ```sh